radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/monitoring-and-alert-settings-commands.md

 # Monitoring and Alert Settings Commands

-Monitoring and alert settings are managed from the Main Control Panel > Settings tab > Monitoring section and can also be managed from command line using the <RLI_HOME>/bin/vdsconfig utility.
+Monitoring and alert settings are managed from the Main Control Panel > Settings tab > Monitoring section and can also be managed using the REST API.

 ![Monitoring an Alert Settings Commands ](Media/Image15.1.jpg)